-The Board of Canadian Registered Safety Professionals (BCRSP) is a not-for-profit, ISO 17024 accredited and ISO 9001 certified, public interest body association established in 1976 for the purpose of certifying registering qualified OHS professionals safety practitioners as Canadian Registered Safety Professionals (CRSPs)®.
-The BCRSP is governed by a Board, composed of 14 leading OHS professionals from a cross-section of safety disciplines and one Public Member.
+The Board of Canadian Registered Safety Professionals (BCRSP) is a not-for-profit, public interest body association established in 1976 for the purpose of certifying qualified Occupational Health and Safety practitioners as Canadian Registered Safety Professionals or Canadian Registered Safety Technicians.
+The BCRSP is governed by a Board of Governors, composed of leading OHS professionals from a cross-section of safety disciplines and one Public Member.

 The BCRSP was established as a certification body, responsible and accountable to the Federal Government and to the stakeholders of the BCRSP.
-The primary functions of the Governing Board are to evaluate the qualifications of prospective certificants, to administer examinations, to approve and issue certificates of registration, to monitor the certification maintenance program and to initiate disciplinary action against any CRSP® found guilty of violating the BCRSP's Code of Ethics.
+The primary functions of the Governing Board are to evaluate the qualifications of prospective certificants, to administer examinations, to approve and issue certificates of registration, to maintain the continous professional development program and to initiate disciplinary action against any certificant found guilty of violating the BCRSP's Code of Ethics (Rules of Professional Conduct).

-The BCRSP currently has over 4000 active certificants nationally, including health and safety managers, occupational health nurses, industrial hygienists and other specialists" and has certified over 5000+ individuals since its incorporation in 1976.
+The BCRSP currently has nearly 5000 active certificants nationally, including health and safety managers, occupational health nurses, industrial hygienists and other specialists" and has certified over 6000+ individuals since its incorporation in 1976.